deniskirbaba/java-course/README.md

     - if m[i] ∈ {7, 9, 11}, then u[i][j]=(((1/2⋅(1−x))^x−12)/0.25)^3;
     - for other values m[i]: u[i][j]=arcsin(sin(ln(4⋅|x|/5))).
 4. Print the resulting array in the format with two decimal places.

+## Laboratory work #2

+Based on the base Pokemon class, write your own classes for the specified types of Pokemon.
+Each type of Pokémon must have one or two types and standard basic characteristics:

+1. health points (HP)
+2. attack
+3. defence
+4. special attack
+5. special defence
+6. speed

+Pokémon classes must be inherited according to the Pokémon evolutionary chain.
+Based on the base classes PhysicalMove, SpecialMove and StatusMove, implement their own classes for the specified types of attacks.
+The attack must be of standard type, power and accuracy.
+Standard attack effects must be implemented.
+Assign attacks to each type of Pokémon in accordance with the option.
+The Pokémon level is chosen as the minimum required for all implemented attacks.
+Using the Battle simulation class, create 2 Pokémon teams (each Pokémon must have a name) and start the battle.